 Jane completed her doctoral dissertation in Colorado, where she relocated to be with her husband.
 In 1999, she began working for Yampa Valley Medical Center (YVMC), and in 2000, she developed and implemented YVMC’s Diabetes Education Program.
 Jane has been providing diabetes education to community members, health care providers and anyone else who is interested or has a need, ever since.

-In 2009, Jane began teaching Masters nursing students online for University of Phoenix.
+In 2009, Jane began teaching master’s degree nursing students online for University of Phoenix.
 She also started teaching Human Anatomy & Physiology on campus at Colorado Mountain College (CMC) in Steamboat Springs.
 She taught Human Nutrition online for CMC as well.

-Jane became the Program Coordinator/Adjunct Associate Professor for the Diabetes Education and Management (DEDM) Masters Program at Teachers College Columbia University in March of 2011.
+Jane became the Program Director/Lecturer for the Diabetes Education and Management (DEDM) Masters Program at Teachers College Columbia University in March of 2011.
 The DEDM program launched in September of 2011 and accepts student applications on a rolling basis (all year long).